FaithBeam/flatpak-chatty/README.md

 ~~~~

 ### Building & installing it yourself
-~7 minutes to download and install on a 4 core 3.7Ghz CPU
+~7 minutes to download and build on a 4 core 3.7Ghz CPU
 ~~~~
 git clone https://github.com/FaithBeam/flatpak-chatty.git
 cd flatpak-chatty/